Product Code: CANtrace

 CANtrace is an easy-to-use CAN network analyzer, that lets you trace, decode and plot CAN messages and signals in real-time, or log everything for post processing in the comfort of your office.

 It works with your current Kvaser, Softing, Vector or Peak hardware and it supports both CANopen and J1939 protocols.
-CANtrace supports also Python scripting and CAN-FD.
+CANtrace supports also Python scripting and CAN FD.

 Data is transmitted on the CAN bus in 0-8 byte long messages, including a CAN ID and data length (DLC).
 And the message timestamp from your CAN interface, and that’s about all you get from a free CAN tool.
+CANtrace does the decoding with CANtrace you don’t have to decode the CAN data manually.

-With CANtrace you don’t have to decode the CAN data manually.
 The included CANopen and J1939 protocol parser will decode protocol headers, while the connected databases (DBC) will decode signal values.

 With CANtrace you don’t have to invest in expensive CAN hardware to get started.
 If you are like most CANtrace customers, your engineers already use at least one CAN interface, and with CANtrace it’s possible to tie your CANtrace license to your existing hardware.